 Process.
 All applications must be complete in order to be considered by the Professional Development Committee.
 Allowable costs may include but are not limited to travel, lodging, meals, tuition, registration, and stipends; whichever are appropriate for the type of project.
 Applications will be reviewed by the Professional Development Committee, which shall submit its recommendations to the designated Administrator for final approval.

 The Professional Development Committee.
-Will be composed of faculty members representing the various segments of the College District.
-Committee membership will be appointed by the Vice President for Instruction in collaboration with the Federation, and will be composed as follows:
+Will be composed of an equal number of faculty members and instructional administrators.
+Committee membership will be appointed by the Vice President for Instruction in collaboration with the Federation.

-Two faculty members selected from the professional-technical faculty

-Two faculty members selected from the academic faculty

-Two faculty members selected from the librarians/counselors

-One administrator

-At least one faculty committee member shall be from the Whidbey Island Campus.

 Chair of PDP.
-Serving as chair of the Professional Development Committee shall satisfy required committee assignments pursuant to Article 5.3.8 or 5.4.5 and will be considered as fulfillment of one (1) professional development activity pursuant to Article 7.4.Professional Development Requirements.
+Serving as chair of the Professional Development Committee shall satisfy required committee assignments pursuant to Article 5.2.9 and 5.3.5 and will be considered as fulfillment of one (1) professional development activity pursuant to Article 7.4.

+Professional Development Funding – Nursing.
+An annual allocation of twenty-five thousand dollars ($25,000) shall be provided to administer professional development for nurse educators.
+The Vice President for Instruction, working with the nursing department, shall be responsible for planning and administering the program.
+Funding is contingent upon the continuation of HB2158.

+Professional Development Requirements.

 Professional Development Plan (PDP).
 All faculty who are required (as noted below) to create a professional development plan must submit their PDP to their appropriate administrator (as defined in 7.4.3.1) on or before November 15.
-The PDP provides an opportunity for faculty to establish professional growth objectives over a five year period.
-The PDP must contain a minimum of five Professional Development Activities (PDAs) for a five year period.
+The PDP provides an opportunity for faculty to establish professional growth objectives over a four year period.
+The PDP must contain a minimum of four Professional Development Activities (PDAs) for a four year period.